Park City Outdoor Activities for Social Distancing

 This summer is all about exploring the great outdoors.
 We are so lucky to have access to many, many wide-open spaces where we can find ourselves socially distanced from others and experiencing solitude amongst the trees.
-We’ve compiled an extensive list of places in and around Park City where you can get outside, experience some awe and wonder, and feel safe.
+We’ve compiled an extensive list of places to enjoy Park City outdoor activities, where you can experience some awe and wonder, and feel safe.

 Echo State Park